Dinesh D'Souza: Filmmaking

+D'Souza has written and directed a number of conspiracist political films.

 2016: Obama's America film (2012)

 D'Souza wrote and co-directed the documentary-style polemical film 2016: Obama's America.
 Through interviews and reenactments, the film compares the similarities in the lives of D'Souza and President Barack Obama.
 D'Souza suggested that early influences on Obama affected the decisions he made as president.
 The film's tagline is "Love him or hate him, you don't know him."
 The film has been criticized on the grounds that what D'Souza claims to be an investigation of Obama includes considerable projection, speculation, and selective borrowing from Obama's autobiography, to prove D'Souza's own narrative.
 In a "Fact Check" of the film, the Associated Press found that D'Souza provided little or no evidence for most of his claims, noted that several allegations were factually false, and described the film's central thesis as "almost entirely subjective and a logical stretch at best."

-After a limited release beginning July 13, 2012, the film expanded to over 1,000 theaters in late August 2012, and reached more than 2,000 theaters before the end of September 2012, eventually grossing more than $33.4 million.
-It is the fifth highest-grossing documentary-style film in the United States during the last four decades, and the second highest-grossing political documentary.
+Scholars have described the film as advancing a conspiracy theory in which Obama is a secret anti-colonialist.

 The Obama administration described the film as "an insidious attempt to dishonestly smear the president".
 Later, when D'Souza was indicted for violating election law, D'Souza and his co-producers alleged that he was selectively prosecuted, and that the indictment was politically motivated retribution for the success of the film.